jiaxuwu/BVG_7003_variantcalling/README.md

 The results were saved in `result_files` folder.

-For varient calling please see
+For variant calling please see

 ## Requirement